What is child abuse?

 - The child seeming afraid of their parents or caregivers

-These signs are described in more detail on the Child Matters website and on the Ministry for Vulnerable Children, Oranga Tamariki website.
+These signs are described in more detail on the Child Matters website and on the Oranga Tamariki (Ministry for Children) website.

 If you have concerns about the wellbeing of a child you should take action - see below for what to do if you suspect that a child is being abused.

 I’m concerned a child I know is being mistreated.
 Should I contact someone to check it out?